lzbbest/Rhythmic-Component-Analysis-Tool/README.txt

 Notes: The names of file and filepath with time series data should be in English.
 Other languages will not be successfully decoded.
 Besides, if  more than 70% of all values are "0" in one sample, RCAT will be unable to perform analysis.
 Such kind of sample should be deleted in advance.

+2021.06 update: we developed function that could be able to automatically detect unqualified input files and inform the user of result.
+Furthermore, we set a parameter as quality control, which could set parameters subjectively by user.

-Should there be any problem, please feel free to contact: mengm5@mail2.sysu.edu.cn.
+Should there be any problem, please feel free to contact: mengm5@mail2.sysu.edu.cn or liuzbbest@163.com